cedec1985/Angular-Jasmine/README.md

 ## Install Jasmine and dependencies

-Run 'npm i --save-dev typescript jasmine @types/jasmine', notice : --save-dev is for a local repository access and -g is for a general repository access Make sure to install all the dependencies for the framework to be functionnal
+Run 'npm i --save-dev typescript jasmine @types/jasmine', notice : --save-dev is for a local repository access and -g is for a general repository access.
+Make sure to install all the dependencies for the framework to be functionnal

 ## Initialize project with Typescript